OriaCohen054/capstone-openclip-mamba-robotics/README.md

 Next planned steps:

+1. Move old utilities that are not part of the main pipeline into `src/archive/`.
+2. Keep YOLO filtering as a separate data-preparation step.
-1. Update the UI to use `weights_registry.json`.
+3. Update the UI to use `weights_registry.json`.
-2. Add optional sample data for reproducibility.
+4. Add optional sample data for reproducibility.
-3. Add more experimental comparisons.
+5. Add more experimental comparisons.
-4. Improve training split strategy from random window split to trajectory-level split.
+6. Improve training split strategy from random window split to trajectory-level split.